 Why helmets are important?

 As a motorcycle rider, your helmet is your most important piece of safety equipment.
 It is the one item that can make the difference between life and death in the event of an accident.
 According to the National Highway Traffic Safety Administration (NHTSA), helmets are estimated to be 37% effective in preventing fatal injuries to motorcycle riders and 41% effective for motorcycle passengers.
 Additionally, the NHTSA estimates that helmets reduce the likelihood of head injury by 69%.

 In a motorcycle accident, the head is the most vulnerable part of the body.
-Head injuries are a leading cause of death and disability for motorcycle riders.
+Head injuries are unfortunately one of the major causes of death and disabilities in these accidents.
 Helmets are designed to protect the rider’s head from impact and abrasion injuries.
 They can also help to reduce the severity of brain injuries in the event of an accident.
 Even low-speed accidents can cause serious head injuries, which is why it is crucial to always wear a helmet when riding.

 When to replace a helmet?